rahul3613/rahul3613/README.md

 🎓 I hold an Integrated MSc in Mathematics & Computer Science from NISER Bhubaneswar.
 💼 Currently working at BHERI Tech Foundation (IIT Hyderabad) on AI agents for Indian heritage knowledge.
-🧠 My primary research focus is on Neural Theorem Proving — using LLMs to prove mathematical theorems in formal environments.
+🧠 My primary research interests lie in using AI to do mathematics.
 ⚙️ Experienced in developing LLM-based agents, fine-tuning models, and backend-focused web development.
-🔍 Interested in applied research roles in AI reasoning systems.

 📫 Reach me at rahulvishwakarma3613@gmail.com